 Pokimane's Rise to Fame: Strategic Loyalty in Action

 By 2017, she'd gained 450,000 followers and earned the Shorty Award for Best Twitch Streamer.
-But what set her apart wasn't just her gaming skills or personality—it was her instinct for community building.
+But what set her apart wasn't gaming skills or personality alone.
+It was her instinct for community building.

-In 2017, she co-founded OfflineTV with William "Scarra" Li and his manager Chris Chan.
-The concept was radical: streamers living together, creating collaborative content, building something bigger than individual brands.
-It was essentially a safety network formalized into a business model.
+That same year, she co-founded OfflineTV with William "Scarra" Li and his manager Chris Chan.
+The concept: streamers living together, creating collaborative content, building something bigger than individual brands.

 Her strategic thinking showed in every major decision:

-- 2020: Signed a multi-year Twitch exclusivity deal—security guaranteed
+• 2020: Signed a multi-year Twitch exclusivity deal

 Pokimane's Personality: The Mind Behind the Stream